json-schema-org/community/programs/mentoring/gsoc/README.md

 <img src="https://jina.ai/assets/images/logo.svg" alt="GSoC banner" width="20%" >
 </p>

+# Welcome to Google Summer of Code with JSON Schema!

 ## 👋 What is JSON Schema ?

 JSON Schema is a declarative language that provides a standardized way to describe and validate JSON data.